 If you spot a puddle of water on the floor in your facility, it may indicate that you have a fire sprinkler leak.
-A fire sprinkler may develop a leak due to the following reasons.
+Fire sprinkler leaks may develop due to the following reasons:

 Fire sprinklers may leak due to a manufacturing or human error.
-Despite the recall in 2001 on over 35 million o-ring sprinklers, there are still millions that weren’t replaced.
-These sprinklers can corrode and leak when the o-ring seals are exposed to water contaminants.
-Additionally, improperly designed, installed, or repaired sprinklers are also a root cause of the problem.
-These issues occur when fittings are overly tightened or sprinkler heads aren’t properly installed.
+Over 35 million 0-ring fire sprinklers remain in buildings despite the recall in 2001.
+O-ring seals exposed to water contaminants can cause the sprinklers to corrode and leak.
+Additionally, improperly designed, installed, or repaired sprinklers also are a root cause of the problem.
+These issues occur when someone overly tightens fittings or improperly installs sprinkler heads.

 Microbiologically influenced corrosion was thought to be the primary cause of fire sprinkler corrosion for many years.
 But the real culprit is oxygen.
 If you come across a rotten egg smell, discolored water, rusting, or an obstruction then corrosion may have caused the leak.
 You can look for these signs on your own and also hire a fire and life safety company to examine the system.
 They can perform an internal pipe inspection to uncover the source of the fire sprinkler leak.

 Sprinkler systems may become damaged accidentally and in some cases by acts of vandalism.
 Often times, ladders, forklifts, or other equipment damage fire sprinklers during construction or renovation projects.
 A simple solution is to install protective cages around sprinkler heads to prevent them from being bumped or tampered by vandals.